-Although Exxon Mobil’s stock was down as oil prices offered little support, the company showed a strong display of financial strength, continuing to pay investors dividends throughout the pandemic.
-In fact, the stock comes with one of the strongest dividend yields in the space, which currently sits at well over 6%.
+Although Exxon Mobil’s stock was down as oil prices offered little support, the company showed a strong display of financial strength, continuing to pay investors dividends throughout the COVID crisis.
+In fact, the stock comes with one of the strongest dividend yields in the space, which currently sits at well over 5%.

-Moreover, many believe the company will make a run for the top in the long run thanks to its diverse clean energy portfolio.
+Moreover, many believe the company will make a run for the top in the long run thanks to its diverse renewable energy portfolio.

-There’s no doubt Exxon Mobil isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
+There’s no doubt the energy conglomerate isn’t giving up its core traditional crude oil, natural gas, and fuel business any time soon.
 The company owns one of the largest chains of consumer gas stations, several oil refineries, and other companies that meet energy needs using traditional fuel sources.
-However, knowing that the world is looking for more clean energy options, the company is making massive investments in this space as well.
+However, knowing that the world is looking for more renewable options, the company is making massive investments in this space as well.

-Exxon Mobil controls about one-fifth of the CCS industry, making it the largest player in a section of the clean energy industry that’s beginning to gain real interest.
+The company controls about one-fifth of the CCS industry, making it the largest player in a section of the green energy industry that’s beginning to gain real interest.
 Moreover, the company has been involved in the capture of about 40% of all captured anthropogenic CO2 around the world.

-With Exxon Mobil’s position as a leader in traditional energy and the CCS corner of the clean energy sector along with its ability to maintain a strong dividend yield in the face of the coronavirus pandemic, the company is already pretty impressive.
-Add in the discount to its share price caused by COVID-19-related declines and the potential for a rebound as oil prices recover, and the potential for tremendous gains becomes hard to ignore.
+With Exxon Mobil’s position as a leader in traditional energy and the CCS corner of the clean energy space along with its ability to maintain a strong dividend yield in the face of the coronavirus pandemic, the company is already pretty impressive.
+Add in the potential for more significant gains as oil prices climb, and the stock becomes hard to ignore.

 2. FuelCell Energy, Inc. (NASDAQ: FCEL)

-FuelCell Energy is the developer of proprietary fuel-cell technology designed to deliver clean energy at efficient costs.
-In fact, it’s this technology that lies at the heart of the CCS technology Exxon Mobil is investing hundreds of millions of dollars in.
+FuelCell Energy is the developer of proprietary fuel-cell technology designed to deliver renewable power at efficient costs.
+In fact, it’s this technology that lies at the heart of the CCS technology Exxon is investing hundreds of millions of dollars in.

-As of July 2020, the company traded with a market cap of around $600 million.
+As of July 2021, the company traded with a market cap of around $600 million.
 So, this contract represented revenues equal to around 10% of the company’s entire value.
-Fast forward about a year, and the clean energy stock is trading with a market cap of around $4.6 billion as of March 2021.
+Fast forward about a year, and the stock is trading with a market cap of around $2.7 billion as of July 2021.

 The magnitude of this deal is already impressive.
-And when you consider the fact that Exxon Mobil brought Princeton researchers into the carbon capture team, and that all members of the collaboration will benefit from the production of new technologies, it seems as though FuelCell Energy is quickly becoming a cornerstone in the clean energy industry.
+And when you consider the fact that Exxon brought Princeton researchers into the carbon capture team, and that all members of the collaboration will benefit from the production of new technologies, it seems as though FuelCell Energy is quickly becoming a cornerstone in the energy space.